 If you've decided to move - start here

 You've found a retirement village to downsize to, but to make it happen, your current home has to sell first.

-The most common questions at this stage are - how much is your home worth? - what real estate commission and fees you will need to pay? - and how much equity will you have to afford the retirement village?
+The most common questions at this stage are how much your is home worth, what real estate commission and fees you will need to pay and how much equity you will have to put into a retirement village.

-Day 1: Help Needed For Downsizing Your Home
+Day 1: Help Needed to Downsize your Home

 Family helpers: Seniors downsizing often turn down help because they don't want to be a burden when everyone is so busy these days.
 If you have family or friends who offer to help, let them - you're worth it.